 Given the huge cost of failed software systems one might assume that companies would try to hire experienced software engineers.
 Yet as I have noted, at least in the case of Google, Microsoft and other companies, experience does not matter.
 At least in some cases the reasons for this many have something to do with the corporate culture.

 Historically Microsoft hired young software engineers, frequently right out of college or graduate school.
-In the past Microsoft offered many of these engineers a chance to become wealty through Microsoft stock options.
+In the past Microsoft offered many of these engineers a chance to become wealthy through Microsoft stock options.
 These engineers had little experience outside of academia and gained their experience working at Microsoft.
 Microsoft's corporate model has been to "grow their own" experience, rather than hiring experience from outside the company.

 In the case of Google we also see a culture that is primarily composed of young software engineers with little experience.
 Google was, after all, founded by two Stanford graduate students who themselves had little experience.
-Google remains, as I write this, a one product company.
-They have a sophisticated search engine and little else.
-Google has not been forced to develop a culture that can successfully design and develop large software systems.

 The puzzle interview has spread to many other companies, some of which may actually need to hire experienced software engineers.
 The computer industry has a long history of following fads and some of these companies may have adopted an interview style simply because companies like Microsoft and Google use it.